 Favourite pieces to perform?
 Listen to?

 I love finding repertoire that’s less well-known but really shouldn’t be.
 Last week, Claire and I played pieces for flute and piano by Fikret Amirov and Erwin Schulhoff – the audience hadn’t heard of the composers but we had such a great reaction, they really enjoyed them.
 Poulenc’s Sextuor for piano and wind is lots of fun to play.
 Dohnanyi’s Sextet for mixed instruments is really unusual and has so much energy and optimism – the opening sounds just like something from the soundtrack to the Harry Potter films.
 To listen to: the opening of the Bruch Violin Concerto, the third movement of Barber’s Violin Concerto, Mozart’s Clarinet Quintet, Schubert’s three last piano sonatas, any Bach, any of Brahms’ violin sonatas…

 Who are your favourite musicians?

 I think violist Lawrence Power is the most musical performer I’ve ever heard – he has a beautiful tone and his phrasing flows so naturally.
-I was really impressed by Susan Tomes and the Florestan Trio in January and I was so glad to have heard them live before they went their separate ways; Susan’s runs of semi-quavers were impressively inventive as well as being beautifully even.
+I was really impressed by Susan Tomes and the Florestan Trio and I was so glad to have heard them live before they went their separate ways; Susan’s runs of semi-quavers were impressively inventive as well as being beautifully even.
 I admire pianists Stephen Hough and Steven Osborne for being both totally committed and apparently (from their written blogs) also very down-to-earth people.
 I love the fact that Hough also paints, writes and composes.
 How on earth does he do it?!

 What is your most memorable concert experience?